t6d/request_interceptor/README.md

 ### Constructor argument forwarding

-Any arugments provided to the `.intercept` method are forwarded to the interceptor's constructor:
+Any arguments provided to the `.intercept` method are forwarded to the interceptor's constructor:

 ```ruby
 multilingual_app = RequestInterceptor.define do